terra-campaigns/degenesis/directory/Purgare/AltairEnvoys/Thread.md

 ---

-Rumour: The Jehammedans have killed Altair – belated revenge for the Adriatic wars.
+Rumour: Deep in the swamp of the Lombard Bog, there are ancient mysteries.

 {% endcomment %}